Axway/api-builder-docs/content/en/docs/security_guide/_index.md

 #### Default values

 Sometimes you want to default to a value when it is not specified as an environment variable.
-You can use the `||` operator to provide a default when the environment value is falsey.
+You can use the `||` operator to provide a default when the environment value is falsy.

 ```javascript
 // ./conf/default.js